astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 not have any rest energy, and a neutrino's is so small it can barely be measured.

-Equation {eq}`gamE` would therefore imply that the value for the $\gamma$ of these particles is infinite.
+Equation {eq}`gamE` would therefore imply that the value for the
+$\gamma$ of the messless particles is infinite.
 If $\gamma$ is infinite, then $\beta= 1$, and these particles must be traveling at the speed of light.
 Always.
 This is not surprising for the gamma ray, as it is light.
 What is surprising is that other particles such as the neutrino, which are not photons, also travel at the same speed.

 Also surprising is that all of these particles have momentum even though they do not have any rest mass.
 You might think, if you think